 Every cube designates a value combination with its probability.

 The installation rate of a value combinations is a good estimate for the probability

 Extensions to Probability Distribution

-• The numbers state the probability of the corresponding value combination.
+The numbers state the probability of the corresponding value combination.
+Compared to the example relation, the possible combinations are now frequent.